pyca/cryptography/docs/community.rst

 * `Documentation`_
 * IRC: ``#cryptography-dev`` on ``irc.freenode.net``

-Wherever we interact, we strive to follow the `Python Community Code of Conduct`_.
+Wherever we interact, we adhere to the `Python Community Code of Conduct`_.

 .. _`Mailing list`: https://mail.python.org/mailman/listinfo/cryptography-dev